kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <ref>https://dl.gi.de/bitstream/handle/20.500.12116/20456/327.pdf?sequence=1</ref>
 <ref>https://hadoop.apache.org/docs/r1.2.1/mapred_tutorial.html</ref>

 <ref>who proposed mapreduce</ref>MapReduce is a programming model that is able to process vast amounts of datasets in parallel.
 It's inspired by the map and reduce operation in functional languages like Lisp.
 MapReduce is compose of three core operations: map, shuffle and reduce.
 A job is usually splited into multiple independent subtasks and run parallely on the map stage.
-Then the outputed data from map stage is shuffled by its key, such that data with the same key occurence on the same workder node.
+Then the outputed data from map stage is shuffled by its key, so that data with the same key occurence on the same workder node.
 Finally, reducers start processing each group of data in parellel.
 MapReduce is a highly scalable programming model that can distribute data and computation to thousands of commodity machines.
 It uses re-execution as a mechanism for providing fault tolerance.
 To take the advantage of locality, MapReduce schedule map tasks to machines that are near to the input data.
 This is opposite to traditional ETL, which pulls all needed data from data warehouse to the execution machine.
 MapReduce makes the decision based on the fact that data size is usually far more larger than map tasks code size.

 ## Hadoop
 Hadoop is a big data processing framwork inspired by GFS and MapReduce.
 It can scale out computation to many commodity machines.
 Hadoop is compose of Hadoop Distributed File System(HDFS) and Hadoop MapReduce.
 Both of the two components employ the master slave architecture.
 HDFS is a distributed file system that can manage large volume of data.
 It's an open source version of GFS.
 HDFS consist of a namenode and multiple datanodes.
 The namenode stores metadata of the distributed file system, including permissions, disk quota, access time etc. To read or write a file, HDFS clients must consult the namenode first.
 The namenode returns location awared metadata about where to read or write a file.
 Datanodes are where data actually stored.
 They register to the namenode and periodicly send heartbeats and block reports to the namenode.
 Block reports contain information of the blocks that datanode possesses.
 Hadoop MapReduce is a programming model for large scale data processing.
 Jobs are submmited through the jobtracker which is the master.
 The jobtracker keeps track of all MapReduce jobs and assign map or reduce tasks to tasktrackers.
 Tasktrackers are slave nodes which execute map or reduce tasks.
 The jobtracker monitor status of tasktrackers through heartbeats sent by tasktrackers.
 If a tasktracker is down, the jobtracker will reschedule those tasks to other tasktrackers.